 Exams and Tests

 The doctor will ask you about the injury and examine you.
-X-rays are often useful in diagnosing broken bones in the foot, but sometimes x-rays are not needed.
+X-rays are often useful in diagnosing broken bones in the foot, but sometimes they are not needed.

-- Injured toes are usually treated in the same way whether they are broken or just bruised, so x-rays are optional for these injuries.
+- Injured toes are usually treated in the same way whether they are broken or just bruised, so X-rays are often optional for these injuries.

 - Sometimes a doctor's examination is all that is needed to be certain bones in the midfoot are not broken.
-Doctors may use the "Ottawa foot rules" to decide if an x-ray is needed.
-If none of the following are present, an x-ray is not required.
+Doctors may use the "Ottawa foot rules" to decide if an X-ray is needed.
+If none of the following are present, an X-ray is usually not required.

 - Pain when the doctor pushes over the base of the fifth metatarsal bone